|Click Image to Enlarge|

 - The project area has changed.

 Methods for documenting Re-Evaluations

-Guidance can be found the SEPA Process web page and in the SEPA Online Handbook.
+Guidance can be found on the SEPA Process web page and in the SEPA Online Handbook.